fernanda-miron/downloading_sh/README.md

 # **Automated file download**

-Bash script that allows downloading of files in an automated way given a TSV file with links
+Nextflow pipeline that allows downloading of files in an automated way given a TSV file with links
 Version: 1.0